 Norwood New Town, Croydon

-‘The world’s first new town’ (according to some) as we understand the term today, now demolished but still named on some 21st-century maps
+‘The world’s first new town’ (according to some) as we understand the term today, now demolished but still named on Ordnance Survey maps

 In the late 18th century Augustus Hervey, Earl of Bristol, bought a woodside cottage on Knight’s Hill Common and acquired several acres of surrounding land from the archbishop of Canterbury.
 Like many wealthy aristocrats he wanted to establish a London retreat to complement his City base and his country estate.